aldettinger/data-extraction-experiments/README.md

 # Let's extract Java objects like Enum and List

 `Langchain4j` also allows to return custom pojos.
-This setup is tested in `MainExtractEnumAndListCodeLlama` as shown below:
+This setup is tested in `_4_MainExtractEnumAndListCodeLlama` as shown below:

 ```
     enum GENDER {